-V. EVALUATING THE PROPOSAL FROM THE PERSPECTIVE OF THE FISCAL AUTHORITIES benefit from our proposal as would the Fed.
+5. EVALUATING THE PROPOSAL FROM THE PERSPECTIVE OF THE FISCAL AUTHORITIES

+It is worth pointing out that the Treasury and Congress in its fiscal role would benefit from our proposal as would the Fed.
 Presumably, the fiscal authorities would prefer to consolidate fiscal (credit) policy decisions fully under their control in order to ensure the integrity of the fiscal policymaking process.
 The fiscal authorities would presumably favor having the exclusive power to invest the revenue from money creation, even if there were other surplus funds to invest.
-By freeing the Fed from having to acquire non-Treasury securities, our proposed arrangement would preclude the Federal Reserve from investing any of that revenue.
-Consequently, our proposal is not simply a request for the fiscal authorities to do a favor for the monetary authority.
+By freeing the Fed from having to acquire non-Treasury securities, our proposed arrangement would preclude the Federal Reserve from investing any of that revenue.24 Consequently, our proposal is not simply a request for the fiscal authorities to do a favor for the monetary authority.
 By granting full control of the revenue from money creation to the fiscal authorities, our proposal would clarify the relationship between monetary and fiscal policy with respect to asset acquisition, helping to avoid conflict and strengthen both.